timothyhahn/jeeveshikedthepct/src/routes/chapters/02-chapter-2.md

 The evening before we reached Big Bear, I was once again behind my group as the sun began to set.
 Out of the corner of my eye, I saw a figure flash quickly down the trail, about to overtake me.
-As I stepped to the side to let them pass, I realized it was Jupiter, a Youtuber whose videos I had thoroughly enjoyed over the years.
-We chatted for a while and let my trail family, who had set up camp right outside a private zoo, know that I was about to catch up.
+As I stepped to the side to let them pass, I realized it was [Jupiter, a Youtuber whose videos](https://www.youtube.com/@JupiterHikes) I had thoroughly enjoyed over the years.
+We chatted for a while before he raced ahead.
+When I caught up to my trail family, who had set up camp right outside a private zoo, they let me know he had mentioned our encounter and that I was about to catch up.

 <Images images={[
 {